Cleaning* 1. Turn off and lock out any pumps and/or

 Figure 4: COP Parts Washer Cleaning

-7. Clean the insert and other internals using a clean-out-of-place (COP) parts washer or other automated system running at an adequate temperature, chemical concentration, and amount of time to remove all soil residue.
-If automated cleaning is not available, manually clean soil residue off the element using a scrub device, water source, chemical and gloves.
-8. Rinse with appropriate water supply and inspect all parts for cleanliness and damage.
-9. Reassemble the strainer as described in the assembly section. *These are recommended cleaning instructions only.
-Follow any plant sanitation standard operating procedure (SSOP) that your facility may have in place.
-A tri-clamp cap can be attached to the strainer body, which can then be cleaned-in-place (CIP) if desired during COP of the strainer element.
 Maintenance During normal disassembly, cleaning, and reassembly, inspect the key areas of the strainer that may require maintenance: 1) Soil.
 Inspect for soil particulates or foreign matter caught in the element.
 Remove as necessary.
 2) Tri-Clamp Gasket / O-Ring.
-Inspect for cuts, abrasions, tears, holes, deformity, or other visible damage.
-Replace as necessary or no longer than a recommended annual basis.
+Inspect for cuts, abrasions, tears, holes, deformities, or other visible damage.
+Replace as necessary or no longer than recommended on an annual basis.
 3) Element.
 Check for bent components, abnormal holes, or other wear and tear or damage.
 Replace as necessary.
-4) Mesh Overlay (if applicable).
+4) Perforated Overlay (if applicable).
+Check for bent components, abnormal holes, or other wear and tear or damage.
+Replace as necessary.
+5) Mesh Overlay (if applicable).
 Inspect for tears or other damage.
 Replace as necessary or no longer than a recommended monthly basis.
 Higher mesh sizes (finer mesh) may require more frequent replacement.
-5) Filter Tubes (if applicable).
+6) Filter Tubes (if applicable).
 Inspect for tears or other damage.
-Filter tubes are considered “single-use” and should be replaced in between each production run and/or cleaning procedure.
-Remove and clean the strainer element at least once per shift.
-More frequent removal and cleaning may be required with heavier soils.
+Filter tubes are considered “single - use” and should be replaced between each production run and/or cleaning procedure.

 5 of 6

-Powered by
+Powered by FlippingBook